 - be endorsed by the administrator of the facility and the registered dietitian who will act as your preceptor, and receive preceptor materials online

-- have access to your own personal email address that you check and read frequently
+- have access to and check your email frequently